ElGarash/Al-Ajwad/experiments/milestones.md

 # We have 9 initial milestones:

-- [ ] A model capable of detecting word level errors in realtime running on an average accelerator.
+- [ ] A model capable of detecting word level errors in realtime, regardless of changes in tempo and pitch, running on an average accelerator.
 - [ ] A dataset with at least 100 Qara', the whole Holly Quran segmented into <=30s segments with their reference text.
 - [ ] Start user testing when we get the `WER` below `5%`
 - [ ] maybe a paper?